hubotio/hubot/docs/deploying/unix.md

 This document has been deliberately light on strong recommendations.
 At a high level though, it's strongly recommended to avoid anything that is overly manual and non-repeatable.
-That would mean using your OS's packages and tools whenever possible, and having a proper deploy tool to update hubot, and process management to keep hubot running.
+That would mean using your OS's packages and tools whenever possible, and having a proper deploy tool to update botforge, and process management to keep botforge running.